 Because the first half of the US session overlaps with the European session, this period is usually the most liquid time of the day with trading opportunities abound.

 When we exchange currencies, each has an established value/price and a currency exchange rate determined by the law of supply and demand.
 So if more people want to exchange Australian Dollars into US dollars, the price of the USD will rise against the AUD.
 Thus the currency exchange rate will change.
 Conversely, if the supply side of a currency decreases, the currency exchange rate will typically fall.

 What Drives Currency Exchange Rates?

 - Central bank interventions can be done either directly or indirectly through unconventional monetary policies.
-For example, since Japan’s economic growth is very dependent on exports, it likely wants a weaker currency in order to be competitive in the Global marketplace.
+For example, since Japan’s economic growth is very dependent on exports, it likely wants a weaker currency to be competitive in the Global marketplace.
 In this regard, the Bank of Japan can increase the supply of its currency and devalued the Yen’s value.

 - News reports and economic data might also impact the currency exchange rates.

 As a trader, your task is to identify what will and what won’t make the exchange rate move.
 Not all news reports are created equal, and some news events might lead to more significant market reactions than the others.
 The best way to stay up-to-date on planned economic news events is to check an economic calendar that will provide you with the news events that can drive changes in the exchange rate.

 The global Forex exchange market is where currencies are bought and sold.
 For being the world’s biggest financial market, there is a lot of liquidity available in the market for you to start making successful transactions.
 The supply and demand of a currency changes due to various economic factors which in turn drives the currency exchange rate up and down.